winirarrazaval/hotel/README.md

 This is a [stage 3](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md), individual project.

+This project is due EOD Friday March 2nd.

 ## Introduction

 Your company has been contracted to build a booking system for a small hotel.
 This system will be used by employees working at the front desk, and will not be available to the general public.